nova-video-player/aos-AVP/faq/faq.md

 Nova is able to play video files sequentially by choosing a play mode.
 This option is selectable when playing the video in one of the accessible menus.
 The various available play modes are:

 * Single (default one): play a single video and then stop;
-* Folder: play all the files sequentially in the folder of the file that initiated the playback and stop at after the last one has been played;
+* Folder: play all the files sequentially in the folder of the file that initiated the playback and stop after the last one has been played;
 * Repeat single: repeat in loop the video played;
 * Repeat folder: play all the files sequentially in the folder of the file that initiated the playback, and repeat this process in loop;
 * Binge watching: play TV show episodes sequentially even if they are not located in the same folder and stop at the last one of the last season available.

 ## How does automatic intro/outro skipping work?

-When enabled (off by default, toggled in the Play mode menu/tile), Nova fetches crowd-sourced intro/recap/credits/outro/preview timestamps for the playing episode from the theintrodb.org and introdb.app community databases and automatically seeks past them during playback.
+When enabled (off by default, toggle **"Skip intro/outro"** in the Play mode menu/tile, accessible via the playback menu on Phone/Tablet UI or via D-Pad Up/Menu on TV UI), Nova fetches crowd-sourced intro/recap/credits/outro/preview timestamps for the playing episode from the theintrodb.org and introdb.app community databases and automatically seeks past them during playback.
 Intro, credits, outro and preview are skipped whenever the option is on; the recap is only skipped while binge watching (Binge watching play mode, on an episode auto-played after the previous one), so the first episode you start keeps its recap.
 A short toast confirms each skip.

+## What are home screen categories and smart category decluttering?

+Home screen categories can be customized under **Settings → User interface**: **Hide watched videos** hides completed videos from home and category views; **Smart home rows decluttering** (Phone/Tablet & TV) turns the standard rows into decluttered smart rows, i.e. **New to watch** (replaces *Recently added*, showing only unwatched content grouped by show/movie) and **Keep watching** (replaces *Recently played*, grouping episodes by show and keeping only the most recently played one per show).

+On TV (Leanback), **Settings → Leanback user interface** additionally allows separating Anime into its own home row, and toggling visibility/sort order of each row (Recently added, Recently played, Movies, TV Shows, Anime).

 ## Dolby Vision and HDR.

-Dolby Vision and HDR support on AndroidTV depends on your TV capabilities, AV receiver passthrough compatibility and TV box hardware specification.
+Dolby Vision and HDR support on Android TV depends on your TV capabilities, AV receiver passthrough compatibility and TV box hardware specification.
 This multifactor dependency is prone for confusion.

 Note that specific patches have been integrated in Nova v6.0.33 to improve DOVI support.

-Dolby Vision requires specific HW support and TV box constructor in certain cases have to pay a specific license to benefit from this feature.
+Dolby Vision requires specific HW support and TV box manufacturers in certain cases have to pay a specific license to benefit from this feature.
 This is the case for Amlogic S905Xx based hardware.
 Cheap chinese non certified hardware might not fullfil this requirement.

 ## Washy colors on the TV.